sdgandhi/lightning-talks-web/README.md

 - [x] Replace with React app
 - [x] Create Google Slides template
 - [x] Add Google Slides template to homepage
+- [ ] Deploy script so I don't forget to build and commit
 - [ ] Replace Google Forms iframe with just a text field and submit button (with captcha)